 - Go through outdoor clothing that has been outgrown to donate to Dress for Success Worcester or Abby’s House

-- Sponsor a child through The CASA Project or donate to them through their Amazon Wishlist
+- Sponsor a local child through The CASA Project.

 - Use your voice: draw or create a poster to advocate for a cause or a choice